jkempff/jkempff.github.io/_posts/2017-03-29-how-derkonzert-works-part-1.md

 }
 ```

-While you are building this component, you know exactly, what kind of properties this component requires: the `url`, the `band` and the authors `username` of the concert.
+While creating this component, you know exactly, what kind of properties you'll need, to actually render it: the `url`, the `band` and the authors `username` of the concert.

-With Relay, I can now create a wrapper component, that creates the required GraphQl query:
+With Relay, you are now able to build a wrapper component, that creates the required GraphQl query:

 ```
 Relay.createContainer(ConcertListItem, {